 Experience commercial-free, quality, independent films, series and documentaries that will inspire, inform and entertain you.
-From international winners to films made in NZ’s own backyard, you’ll find them all here.
-April features the NZ television premieres of Mary Shelley, Book Club, Whitney and A Happening of Monumental Proportions.
+From international winners to films made in NZ’s own backyard, you’ll find them all here and now in HD.

-Upgrade to Rialto Channel now and get your first two months half price*
+Upgrade to Rialto Channel and get your first three months for $5 per month*

 OR CALL OUR SKY CREW ON 0800 759 759